PavelPZ/riverpod_navigator/README.md

 - ```flutter create .```
 - ```flutter pub get```

-You can then run the examples in the *\lib* project subdirectory.
+You can then run the examples in the */lib* subdirectory of project.

 ## Roadmap